Deputy Assistant Secretary of the Navy (International Programs)

 The Deputy Assistant Secretary of the Navy for International Programs (DASN (IP)) is an office of the United States Department of the Navy.
 The DASN (IP) reports to the Assistant Secretary of the Navy for Research, Development and Acquisition, and serves as the principal adviser to the assistant secretary on issues involving international programs.

-The current DASN (IP) is Rear Admiral Anthony E. “Tony” Rossi.
+The current DASN (IP) is Rear Admiral Raymond P Owens.